reTHINK-project/dev-standalone-apps/plugins/cordova-plugin-bluetoothle/readme.md

 Check out ng-cordova-bluetoothle [here!](https://github.com/randdusing/ng-cordova-bluetoothle)

-If timeouts or queueing is needed, please check out the Angular wrapper and its example.
-I don't plan to implement queuing within the plugin itself anymore.
+If timeouts are needed, please check out the Angular wrapper and its example.

 ## Installation ##